loki3/flexagonator/docs/workshop-6-19/notes.md

 **pat**

-> a stack of polygons in a flexagon
+> a stack of leaves in a flexagon

 **face**